chandravadans/MegatronCPP/README.md

-Readme file for megatron201205626
+Readme file for megatron

-First, the genschema file is executed, which generates the schema file i the same directory.
+First, the genschema file is to be executed, which generates the schema file in the same directory.

-Then the actual megatron201205626 can be run.
+Then the actual megatron can be run.

 Example Valid Queries:

 select * from countries

 select ID,NAME from countries

-select distinct LATITUDE from airports select * from countries where CONTINENT = AS select ID,NAME from countries where CONTINENT = AS select * from airports where ID > 370300 select LATITUDE,LONGITUDE from airports where LATITUDE > LONGITUDE select * from countries,airports where CODE = COUNTRY select * from countries | abc
+select distinct LATITUDE from airports

+select * from countries where CONTINENT = AS

+select ID,NAME from countries where CONTINENT = AS

+select * from airports where ID > 370300

+select LATITUDE,LONGITUDE from airports where LATITUDE > LONGITUDE

+select * from countries,airports where CODE = COUNTRY

+select * from countries | abc

 etc.